 Local authorities also have powers under public health legislation, for example, covering whether businesses should be operating and the requirement to take all reasonable measures to maintain 2/1 metres distancing.

 HSE and LAs Environmental Health Services have agreed to maintain the way they allocate different businesses for enforcement according to existing health and safety law for the purposes of workers’ health and safety.

-Where the enforcing authority identifies employers who are not taking action to comply with public health guidance to control COVID-19 health risks to workers, they will consider a range of actions to improve control of workplace risks, including the provision of specific advice to employers through to issuing enforcement notices or even prosecution.
+Where the enforcing authority identifies employers who are not taking action to comply with public health guidance and or regulations to control COVID-19 health risks to workers, they will consider a range of actions to improve control of workplace risks, including the provision of specific advice to employers through to issuing enforcement notices or even prosecution.